 To properly dispose of unwanted and outdated prescription medications, please know the Village of Fowlerville participates as a site for the Big Red Barrel Project.
-Simply bring your the prescription medications to the Village Municipal Offices at 213 S. Grand Avenue during our regular business hours.
-Just inside the front entrance to the building is the Big Red Barrel.
+Simply bring your prescription medications to the Village Municipal Offices at 213 S. Grand Avenue during our regular business hours.
+Just inside the front entrance (S. Grand Avenue) to the building is the Big Red Barrel.
 Drop your medications inside the barrel.
-There is no need to check in at the front counter, and there are no questions asked of you.
+There is no need to check-in at the front counter, and there are no questions asked of you.
 If you have any concerns or questions regarding the Red Barrel service, please feel free to ask any of the staff during your visit to the Village Municipal Offices.

 The Village of Fowlerville encourages residents to take an active and engaged role in their government and community.
 Being active within the community is a win-win: helping others strengthens the sense of community and sense of belonging for all involved.
-The Village of Fowlerville and Livingston County have numerous organizations, committees and groups for various levels of volunteer commitment.
-Whether just for an hour, working behind the scenes or accepting a role on a committee, your assistance has a positive impact on the quality of life in the Village of Fowlerville.
-The Fowlerville Strategic Planning Committee, Fowlerville Fourth of July Committee, Christmas in the 'Ville and Volunteer Livingston are great places to start, but certainly not the only organizations that offer volunteer opportunities in the area.
+The Village of Fowlerville and Livingston County have numerous organizations, committees, and groups for various levels of volunteer commitment.
+Whether just for an hour, working behind the scenes, or accepting a role on a committee, your assistance has a positive impact on the quality of life in the Village of Fowlerville.
+The Fowlerville Fourth of July Committee, Christmas in the 'Ville, and Volunteer Livingston are great places to start, but certainly not the only organizations that offer volunteer opportunities in the area.
 Please keep informed of events through local printed media and social media channels and reach out to the respective contacts.